Benefits of JA® Alumni Society Membership include:

 - And many more!

-Regardless of which JA® program you participated in, we invite you to join the JA USA® Alumni Society, that brings together JA® Alumni from all over the country, by registering here.
-It is free to join!
-Our goal is to re-engage with you and share periodic updates about what JA® is doing now.
+Regardless of which JA program you participated in, we invite you to join the JA USA® Alumni Society, that brings together JA Alumni from all over the country, by registering here.
+It's free to join!

 featured JA Alumna